jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (d) any amount deemed to be a dividend paid by any person, to the person who is the employee in question, under section GB 25 of the Income Tax Act 2007; or
   (e) any redundancy payment; or
   (f) any retiring allowance; or
-  (g) any pension from a superannuation scheme or pension fund not registered under the Superannuation Schemes Act 1989; or (h) any pension that is paid in the circumstances set out in any of the following provisions:
+  (g) any pension from a superannuation scheme, or pension fund, that is not a retirement scheme (within the meaning of section 6(1) of the Financial Markets Conduct Act 2013) nor a superannuation scheme registered under the Superannuation Schemes Act 1989; or
+  (h) any pension that is paid in the circumstances set out in any of the following provisions:
     (i) section DF 4 of the Income Tax Act 1994 or section DC 2 of the Income Tax Act 2004 or section DC 2 of the Income Tax Act 2007:
     (ii) section DF 8A or section DF 8B of the Income Tax Act 1994 or section DC 3 of the Income Tax Act 2004 or section DC 3 of the Income Tax Act 2007: